 The Company has historically entered into contracts in the normal course of business with contract development and manufacturing organizations, for the manufacturing process development and the preclinical/clinical supply manufacturing, and our vendors for preclinical research studies and other services or products for operating purposes.
 These contracts generally provide for termination on notice of 60 to 90 days.
-As of June 30, 2023, there was one such contract, with approximately \$1.2 million of associated costs, still in effect for future services, and there were no unpaid cancellation or other related costs.
+As of March 31, 2024, there are six such contracts, five of those contracts with a CMO related to its development of Auxora and one acquired as a result of the Merger with approximately \$1.1 million and \$1.2 million of associated costs, respectively, still in effect for future services, and there were no unpaid cancellation or other related costs.